mysociety/alaveteli/doc/INSTALL-vagrant.md

 First of all install dependencies like VirtualBox and then install Vagrant `gem install vagrant`.

+You'll also need `nfsd` installed on your machine for NFS shared folders.
+This is required for performance reasons.
+On Ubuntu install the `nfs-server` package.

 Clone the Alaveteli repo, clone the submodules `git submodule update --init`, then run these commands from the repo directory: